jmoleiro/fuse-clipboard/readme.md

 This is a base Clipboard class for Fuse Tools

-Currently you can only copy text to clipboard on Android More features will be added later.
+Currently you can only copy text to clipboard on Android and iOS.
+More features will be added later.

 ## How to use